WICG/view-transitions/explainer.md

 The children of the element (including pseudos and text nodes) are captured into a single CSS image that can be animated independently.

 This allows the developer to animate [animatable CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties) on the container such as border, background-color, border-radius, opacity.
 These properties roughly map to the element's box decorations and visual effects.
-The developer isn't prevents from animating properties like `font-size`, but since the children are captured as an image, it changing the `font-size` won't change the visual output.
+The developer isn't prevented from animating properties like `font-size` but, since the children are captured as an image, changing the `font-size` won't change the visual output.

 https://user-images.githubusercontent.com/93594/141118395-8d65da49-a5ab-41c6-8458-917e55d4b77b.mp4